BrianaWagner606/StudyQuiz-Bedrock/README.md

   setup, but then there's no helper to start, and you get a teacher dashboard and shared progress across servers.

-Either way, **your API key stays yours** and never goes into the game files.

 ---

 ## What's in here